In the 1920s, Howard Phillips Lovecraft wrote in his novel ‘Supernatural Horror in Literature’:

 Handling all of this transformation can be intimidating.
 However, being capable of managing change effectively is important for your career.

 Whether you work for an organization or run your own business, when company procedures and strategies change (particularly the ones you have been using for a long time), it can be quite challenging to adjust and perform tasks in a different way.

-Despite the change being apparently beneficial and welcomed, most of the times you will have to learn and adapt to a new approach of working.
+Despite the change being beneficial and welcomed, most of the time you will have to learn and adapt to a new approach of working.

 Instead of going astray, begin preparing for effectively managing change and integrating modifications into your professional life with these seven tips:

 Managing change is not an easy feat.
 It can leave you exhausted and drained out not just physically but mentally as well.
 While sudden changes in the workplace can be daunting, it is important to keep your emotions in check when dealing with them.